raiden-network/spec/mediated_transfer.rst

 Mediated Transfers
 ==================

-A :term:`mediated transfer` is a hash-time-locked transfer.
-Currently raiden supports only one type of lock.
-The lock has an amount that is being transferred, a :term:`secrethash` used to verify the secret that unlocks it, and a :term:`lock expiration` to determine its validity.
+A :term:`mediated transfer` is a hash-locked transfer.
+Currently Raiden supports only one type of lock, a :term:`hash time lock`.
+This lock has an amount that is being transferred, a :term:`secrethash` used to verify the secret that unlocks it, and a :term:`lock expiration` to determine its validity.

 Mediated transfers have an :term:`initiator` and a :term:`target` and a number of mediators in between.
 Assuming ``N`` number of mediators, a mediated transfer will require ``10N + 16`` messages to complete.
 These are: